 Supersonic airplane startup Boom has just completed a key milestone in the build of it’s transatlantic (& beyond) supersonic passenger jet; the startup has completed its wind tunnel testing, verifying two years of aerodynamic design work and setting the stage for building the airframe that will eventually become the basis of it first flight-ready aircraft.

 Just a few years ago, this kind of milestone would’ve involved repeated wind tunnel trials through multiple physical model iterations over a drawn-out period of time.
 Every iteration would take six months, cost millions – which means that trials like these were only possible for the largest companies.
 Today, each iteration takes 30 minutes and costs almost nothing, and so you can do it with a tiny team.
-When you finally think you’ve got it right, you go to the wind tunnel and you verify rather than develop there.
+When you finally think you’ve got it right, you go to the wind tunnel and you verify rather than developing there.

 The changes in the cost of the development process are part of what is helping Boom pursue its goal of creating a Concorde-like supersonic passenger jet that can operate with ticket prices close to that of current business class travel.
-Concorde tickets used to cost much more than that, and in the end operating the jets was simply too expensive for airlines.
-These new supersonic jets will be more cost effective to run ensuring ticket prices will be affordable for Business travel.
+Concorde tickets used to cost much more than that, and in the end, operating the jets was simply too expensive for airlines.
+These new supersonic jets will be more cost-effective to run ensuring ticket prices will be affordable for Business travel.

 Boom CEO and co-founder Blake Scholl’s goal isn’t just to get supersonic flight down to business class prices; he foresees a time when they can bring costs down far enough that supersonic travel will be accessible to anyone who can fly today.
 Boom sees itself having a parallel trajectory with SpaceX or Tesla in terms of massively changing the economies of a transportation technology.